Client-Engineering-Indonesia/workshop-ibm-datastage-cognos/Lab 2 - DataStage nextGen/README.md

 ---

-## 👉 Task 1: Run an existing DataStage Flow
+## Task: Run an existing DataStage Flow

 Let's start with a basic DataStage flow that joins the mortgage applicants and mortgage applications data sets.